pavlobaron/jen_fsm/README.md

 ## Usage

-Snapshot versions can be obtained from [https://oss.sonatype.org/content/repositories/snapshots/](https://oss.sonatype.org/content/repositories/snapshots/):
+Snapshot versions can be obtained from [http://oss.sonatype.org/content/repositories/releases](http://oss.sonatype.org/content/repositories/releases):

     <dependency>
 	    <groupId>org.pbit</groupId>
 	    <artifactId>jen_fsm</artifactId>
-	    <version>0.1-SNAPSHOT</version>
+	    <version>0.3.1</version>
     </dependency>

 The class `FSMTest` contains every possible usage scenario und should explain itself.

 Concerning classes and interfaces: the interface `FSM` can, but doesn't have to be used.
 There is a class called `AbstractFSM` which implements it, and from which FSM's can derive.
-Only if you plan to use a completely different class within your class hierarchy as FSM, you will have to go with the interface and to implement everything on your own.

 When going with `AbstractFSM`, it is absolutely necessary to run `JenFSM.start` before the first usage.
 Also, after such an FSM once has been terminated, it can't be used anymore except some information calls.
-Again, when going with the interface, you'd have to implement this again, but the interface allows you to go around Java's inability of multiple inheritance.

 When using "all-handlers" - such that aren't named, but are getting every single state transition call or every event, you have to decide between the synchronous and asynchronous ones.
 There is one interface for every such use case - async `EventHandler` and sync `SyncEventHandler`.

-The rest can be easily found in the test case and would be just redundant here.
-But please let me know if some of the usage aspects isn't clear.
+Asynchronous functionality hasn't been implemented in the `AbstractFSM` though, since it would involve user specific middleware or libraries, so the core of jen_fsm doesn't come up with a default implementation at all.

+## Examples

+The following assumes the class derives from AbstractFSM for simplicity and default basic implementations.
+Example code was taken from the unit test:

+	final class LocalTestFSM extends AbstractFSM

+First of all, it is necessary to understand some secondary classes and why they are around.
+There are classes such as `Return` and `From` that are more or less tuples.
+Erlang has tuples as built-in data type, Java hasn't.
+Instead of going with a generalisation of tuples through some generic classes, I've implemented very specific tuple classes similar to tuples invloved in gen_fsm's lifecycle.
+They have a tuple describing a Return of a state function, so I've implemented something similar - `Return`.
+Also, `From` just describes a caller that can get informed about the progress of the state machine.

+Another important thing to understand is also a big difference between gen_fsm and jen_fsm: state.
+In OTP, being build on a functional language (Erlang), state gets externalised and attached with every single state function call.
+The function can return a different state, and this state will again be externalised, so the function doesn't need to care about it.

+I have decided to encapsulate the state itself in the FSM object.
+I'm aware this can be dangerous, but this is the path I took with `AbstractFSM`.
+It anytime can be changed by implementing own FSM classes that just implement the `FSM` interface.

+Concerning the lifecycle, it is similar in jen_fsm as it is in gen_fsm.
+By calling `JenFSM.start(fsm)` one officially starts a state machine, which is followed by the call to the `init()` method of the FSM class.
+Here is an example:

+	@Override
+  	public void init() {
+    	stateData = new TestStateData(PLUS);
+  	}

+As can be seen, the `init()` method is the right place to create the encapsulated state described above.
+Test data class itself needs to derive from `StateData`:

+	final class TestStateData extends StateData {

+  		public int count = 10;

+  		public TestStateData(String currentState) {
+    		super(currentState);
+  		}
+	}

+The rest of the state is implementation's own logic - there are no constraints from jen_fsm.

+Implementing a simple "static" state method is as simple as this:

+	@StateMethod
+  	public Return plus(Object event, From from) {
+    	if (event instanceof Integer) {
+      		((TestStateData)stateData).count += (Integer)event;

+      		return new Return(REPLY, ((TestStateData)stateData).count, MINUS);
+    	} else {
+      		throw new IllegalStateException("Integer expected, but " +
+      			event.getClass().getSimpleName() + " received");
+    	}
+  	}

+The annotation `@StateMethod` marks the method as state method.
+This method just increments an internal counter in the state by the given number and returns a `REPLY`-tagged Return-tuple, which contains the new counter value and the next step's name - hiding behind the MINUST static string.

+Before we can look at the rest of the lifecycle, here is how the client call talks to this FSM:

+	LocalTestFSM fsm = new LocalTestFSM();
+    JenFSM.start(fsm);
+    JenFSM.syncSendEvent(fsm, 5, new From(new ReplyHandler() {
+      @Override
+      public void reply(Object reply, String tag) {
+        assertEquals((Integer)15, (Integer)reply);
+      }
+    }, null));

+    JenFSM.syncSendEvent(fsm, 1, new From(new ReplyHandler() {
+      @Override
+      public void reply(Object reply, String tag) {
+        assertEquals((Integer)14, (Integer)reply);
+      }
+    }, null));

+First, an FSM object gets instantiated.
+Then, the state machine gets started.
+Then, we call the annotated state method `plus` by calling `JenFSM.syncSendEvent`.
+We use an integer (5) as event to the state method, plus we declare an anonymous `From` tuple built around a `ReplyHandler`.
+Its method `reply` will be called through the lifecycle with the values provided with the `Return` tuple in the state method.

+After calling the first state transition of the state machine, it's in the step `MINUS` now.
+This is eventually the biggest shift in understanding finite state machine OTP style: it doesn't expect you to provide the next step from outside, it does transitions internally, so the whole logic is encapsulated.
+The only thing that can be provided from outside of the FSM and thus influence state transition is an event.

+So, by this time, the state method `plus` has moved the FSM into the state `MINUS`, so the second call to `JenFSM.syncSendEvent` in the example above simply calles the `minus` method in the FSM class:

+ 	@StateMethod
+  	public Return minus(Object event, From from) {
+    	if (event instanceof Integer) {
+      		((TestStateData)stateData).count -= (Integer)event;

+      		return new Return(STOP, ((TestStateData)stateData).count);
+    	} else {
+      		throw new IllegalStateException("Integer expected, but " +
+      			event.getClass().getSimpleName() + " received");
+    	}
+  	}

+This method simply decrements the counter in the state, so the mathematical part of this simple plus/minus computation is working just logic.
+What this method also does: it terminates the FSM, by returning the Return tuple with the tag `STOP` and the current value.
+Internally, this is a signal for the FSM to terminate, so now only a few information methods can be called on this FSM, for example:

+	assertEquals(true, fsm.isTerminated());
+    assertEquals((Integer)14, (Integer)fsm.getTerminationReason().getPayload());
+    assertEquals(TerminationReason.NORMAL, fsm.getTerminationReason().getTag());
+    assertEquals(LocalTestFSM.MINUS, fsm.getCurrentState());

+We can check if the FSM is terminated.
+We can check the final value.
+We can check for the termination reason and the very last state the FSM was in before termination.

+"Static" state methods are not the only possible ones.
+There are two further ways to introduce a state method or to handle states and their transitions.
+First one is the danamic way:

+	LocalTestFSM fsm = new LocalTestFSM();
+    JenFSM.start(fsm);
+    fsm.registerStateHandler(LocalTestFSM.PLUS, new DynamicStateHandler() {
+      @Override
+      public Return handle(Object event, From from) {
+        if (event instanceof Integer) {
+          return new Return(REPLY, (Integer)event, LocalTestFSM.PLUS);
+        } else {
+          throw new IllegalStateException("Integer expected, but " +
+          	event.getClass().getSimpleName() + " received");
+        }
+      }
+    });

+By registering a dynamic state method, one can even overwrite an existing static one, since the order of method check is first dynamic, then static.
+Essentially, the anonymous state handler in the code above is similar to the static one, though it implements the method `handle` that will be called to handle the state `PLUS`.

+    JenFSM.syncSendEvent(fsm, 5, new From(new ReplyHandler() {
+      @Override
+      public void reply(Object reply, String tag) {
+        assertEquals((Integer)5, (Integer)reply);
+      }
+    }, null));

+Now, we've called the known client code method again, with the result that since the counter in the state didn't get change, we get the original value back.
+This proves that the annotated state method `plus` hasn't been called at all.

+And now we just revert to the default implementation, unregistering the dynamic handler:

+    fsm.unregisterStateHandler(LocalTestFSM.PLUS);

+    JenFSM.syncSendEvent(fsm, 1, new From(new ReplyHandler() {
+      @Override
+      public void reply(Object reply, String tag) {
+        assertEquals((Integer)11, (Integer)reply);
+      }
+    }, null));

+And now the original `plus` method is being called, incrementing the counter in the state.

+The very last was to define state handlers is the most general one: instead of tagging state methods with state tags, we can have a general state handler like this:

+	public Return handleSyncEvent(Object event, From from, String stateName) {
+    	if (event instanceof Integer) {
+      		((TestStateData)stateData).count *= (Integer)event;
+      		JenFSM.reply(from, ((TestStateData)stateData).count);

+      		return new Return(NEXT_STATE, DUMMY);
+    	} else {
+      		throw new IllegalStateException("Integer expected, but " +
+      			event.getClass().getSimpleName() + " received");
+    	}
+  	}

+When the client code calls the FSM with this method:

+	JenFSM.syncSendAllStateEvent(fsm, 2, new From(new ReplyHandler() {
+      @Override
+      public void reply(Object reply, String tag) {
+        assertEquals((Integer)20, (Integer)reply);
+      }
+    }, null));

+the general state handler will be called, with parameters already known from the named state methods, plus the current state name as the third parameter.
+Here, it's up to the handling code to `switch{...}` between different states, make map lookups or whatever fantasy might find.
+In the case above, it just multiplies the counter and returns a Return tuple indicating transition to the state `DUMMY`.

 ## ToDo